Diyaluma Falls: The Second Highest Waterfall in Sri Lanka Diyaluma Falls: The Second Highest Waterfall in Sri Lanka

 Swimming at Diyaluma Falls

-Once you get to the top, you’ll find a series of natural pools where you can go for a swim, and even jump from one into another.
-We still can’t believe that nature created this incredible waterpark!
+Once at the top, there’s a series of natural pools where you can go for a swim.
+We even jumped from one pool into another!
+It’s still unbelievable that nature created this incredible waterpark.

-You can visit the upper falls and their natural pools, perfect for cooling off, as well as the infinity pools located just in front of the 220-meter-high drop.
+After visiting the upper falls and their natural pools (perfect for cooling off!), we went to the infinity pools that lie just in front of the 220-meter-high drop.
 Please be careful when swimming and walking on the rocks here (for obvious reasons).

 Diyaluma falls Sri lanka adventure

 It’s possible to dip in the pool nearest to the edge, but be extra careful.
-It’s better to just take a look over the edge from the rocks of one of the highest waterfalls in Sri Lanka and spot the bridge where you started.
+It’s better to just take a look over the edge from the rocks and spot the bridge where you started.

-Tip: Always check the forecast, chat with locals, and don’t dive in head first.
-During the monsoon season, for example, it’s not safe to swim in the infinity pools near the drop-off due to much higher water levels and stronger flow.
+Tip: Always check the forecast, chat with locals, and don’t dive in headfirst.
+During the monsoon season, it’s not safe to swim in the infinity pools near the drop-off due to much higher water levels and stronger flow.

-Make sure to bring enough water and food, as you can easily spend the whole day on top of this incredible waterfall.
-Nowadays, you’ll likely find a few stands near the falls that sell
+We spent a whole day on top of this incredible waterfall.
+Make sure to bring enough water and food.
+These days, you’ll likely find a few stands near the falls selling drinks and snacks.

 The area offers plenty of shade, and there are often friendly locals hanging around here as well.
-Diyaluma Falls definitely needs to be on your Sri Lanka Route!
+Diyaluma Falls was definitely a highlight on our Sri Lanka itinerary!

 Where to Stay Near Diyaluma Falls